List of airports in Guatemala

+Guatemala has a total of 402 airports and airstrips, of which three are international.
+The list of airports are sorted by department.
+The names in bold indicate that the airport has regular commercial operation of airlines for passengers.

 Airports

 Names shown in bold indicate the airport has scheduled passenger service on commercial airlines.

 Unauthorized airstrips

 There are numerous unauthorized airstrips used to facilitate drug trafficking in the region, with as many as 66 such airstrips in the vicinity of the Maya Biosphere Reserve alone.